logibeak/logibeak/README.md

 - 👋 Hi, I’m @logibeak
 - 👀 I’m interested in Computer Science and IT
 - 🌱 I’m currently learning Python and SQL
-- 📫 How to reach me : discord - coulton#1704
+- 📫 How to reach me : discord - @coulton

 <!---
 logibeak/logibeak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.